nhi-huynh/PIoT-A1-weather-analysis/README.md

   data validation rules.

 PartC:
-  Get the Cron job working - script not running on boot.
+  Get the Cron job working - script not starting on boot.
-  Set up hourly cron.

 PartD:
   Create visuals from 2 different libraries.